opencollective/opencollective-changelog/README.md

 - Run `now --prod` to deploy the latest changelog

-- If everything is ok, finalize with: `now alias`
+- If everything is ok, finalize with: `now alias opencollective-changelog.now.sh changelog.opencollective.com`

 ## License